 This last point often comes as a shock to astrologers who are accustomed to viewing the order of the houses from 1-12 in from the ascendant, down to the IC, then up to the Midheaven.

-The numbering of the houses has to with the order in which planets rise above the signs as the earth spins on its axis, and has nothing to do with a natural order of the houses in an anti-clockwise direction.
+The numbering of the houses has to with the order in which planets rise above the Ascendant as the earth spins on its axis, and has nothing to do with a natural order of the houses in an anti-clockwise direction.

 The signs and the houses do not flow in the same direction.